 Ridership increased 22% on Rapid Routes between 2015-2019, despite nationwide decline.

 Rapid lines come at least every 10 minutes.
-With better and faster service, Rapid Routes attract more riders.
+With faster service more often, Rapid routes attract more riders.

 Better public transit means fewer cars on the roads.
 One survey showed that 15% of new riders on Rapid bus routes formerly drove cars.

 Pedestrian deaths are at an all-time high in San Francisco.
-Improved Muni routes mean fewer crashes and safer streets.
+Improving Muni routes also improves streets, leading to fewer crashes and safer streets for everyone.

 By building our voice as riders, making sure our neighbors, our communities, and our city leaders understand how important good transit is, we can get the frequent, fast, reliable service we need to make all neighborhoods truly accessible.